Clinical Placement

 • Community health clinics

 Placement is not guaranteed, however, you will be supported by a dedicated team that works closely with you to assist in the process of placement acquisition.
-Please note that Nursing@USC maintains high quality standards across all sites and preceptors.
+Please note that the online Master of Science in Nursing-Family Nurse Practitioner program maintains high quality standards across all sites and preceptors.

 Who Facilitates Your Clinical Experience?

 Throughout each clinical placement, you will work with a preceptor who will guide your experience and ensure you are meeting professional and academic milestones.
-Your preceptor will be an experienced nurse practitioner or medical professional who works at your placement site.
+Your preceptor will be an experienced nurse practitioner or physician who works at your placement site.

 Your clinical preceptors will: